arrowtype/recursive-code-config/README.md

 **Building with other config files**

-If you wish to build fonts with premade configurations (or reference these), just add their path as an argument:
+If you wish to build fonts with premade configurations (or reference these), just add their path as an argument (replace `premade-configs/duotone.yaml` below):

 ```bash
 python3 scripts/instantiate-code-fonts.py premade-configs/duotone.yaml